developersCradle/java-web-dev-soap-rest-api/RestApiDesignDevelopementAndManagement/Section 02/README.md

 - **REST** style communication is not tied to **HTTP**.
 You could use other protocols as well.

-# 9. Private, Public and Partner API
+# 9. Private, Public and Partner API.

 <img src="3typesOfApi.PNG" alt="alt text" width="500"/>